 It is also true that Zionism is a colonial project, conceived and implemented with the support of the old colonial powers, which shed their own colonial projects by the middle of the 20th century.
 Even if it had taken root in the 19th century, Zionism would have been abolished by the mid-20th century, as was the case with the European colonial projects.

-Employing Jabotinsky’s doctrine1, Zionism relies solely on brutal military force, without the need for any moral or legal justification.
+Employing Jabotinsky’s doctrine, Zionism relies solely on brutal military force, without the need for any moral or legal justification.
 It depends on waging constant wars, all of which must be victorious.
 This never gives long life to any movement.

 The movement’s adherents have implemented the largest comprehensive meticulously-executed ethnic cleansing in modern history in which the Palestinian populations of 675 villages were expelled from their homes.
 Although Israel managed so far to capture and confiscate their property, the Palestinian population remains largely in Palestine and along its borders, almost equally divided between the two.
 Therefore, the owners of the land who have never given up their right of return are a physical reality on the land.